Liulab2023/DropAI/README.md

 Run the Clustering Cleaning & TSNE/cleaning.mlx file to perform data preprocessing.

-Run the Selection/Stage1-selection.ipynb file to build and train the model.
+Run the Combination Optimization/combination_optimization.ipynb file to build and train the model.

 Run the XGBoost & Transfer Learning/main.py file to build and train the model.